openjdk/jdk21u-dev/README.md

 JDK 21 updates are continuously developed in repository [jdk21u-dev](https://github.com/openjdk/jdk21u-dev).
 Repository [jdk21u](https://github.com/openjdk/jdk21u) is used for rampdown of the update releases of jdk21u and only accepts critical changes that must make the next release during rampdown.
 (You probably do not want to target jdk21u).

-For more OpenJDK 21 updates specific information as timelines and contribution see the [project wiki page](https://wiki.openjdk.org/display/JDKUpdates/JDK+21u/).
+For more OpenJDK 21 updates specific information such as timelines and contribution guidelines see the [project wiki page](https://wiki.openjdk.org/display/JDKUpdates/JDK+21u/).

 For build instructions please see the